 I executed the script and then switched over to the workstation.
 I then ran the familiar select query and noticed that I once again received the “Command(s) completed successfully” message.
 This was a good sign for the attack.
 I logged out of the SA account and logged back in as anitian.

-Ta da!
+Tada!
 You can see in the screenshot that the anitian account is now a sysadmin user.
-With this level of access I can do whatever I want with the system.
+With this level of access, I can do whatever I want with the system.
 It gives me a great pivot point to start attacking other systems on the network.
 Of course, that assumes this database does not already contain what I am looking for like payment card numbers or personally identifiable information.

 The biggest downfall to this script is that it requires you to know the original SQL query before it actually happens.
 Luckily, SQL servers often have batch jobs or queries that are executed regularly or on a set schedule.
 Watching a Wireshark capture over a period of time should result in at least one query you can target.
-Of course I could always turn this into a more full-fledged program that performs the MITM attack on its own and then actually proxies the traffic, searching for TDS query packets by type and then automatically replacing the data without the need to know the original query beforehand…but that’s a project for another day.
+Of course, I could always turn this into a more full-fledged program that performs the MITM attack on its own and then actually proxies the traffic, searching for TDS query packets by type and then automatically replacing the data without the need to know the original query beforehand, but that’s a project for another day.

-Defending Against SQL MITM Attacks
+How to Defend Against SQL MITM Attacks

 Man in the middle attacks such as this can be devastating.
 As you can see, I was able to gain complete access to a critical system.
 A focused hacker may not follow some of the scientific processes I did.
 Moreover, they could automate this and do it repetitively for hours or days, waiting for just the right conditions.